-HIS 6676 Historiography of History of Mexico (3)
+HIS 6672 Historiography of Africa (3)

-An exploration of the major historiographical works and controversies of the Latin American history, focusing on the ABC powers- Argentina, Brazil, and Chile. .
+An exploration of the major historiographical works and controversies of African history, focusing on the 19th and 20th centuries.
 Prerequisites: Successful completion of HIS 6630, IR 5551, or SS 6691.

-- HIS 6677 Historiography of the history of the Caribbean (3) An exploration of the major historiographical works and controversies of Caribbean history from pre-Columbian history to the present. .
-Prerequisites: Successful completion of HIS 6630, IR 5551, or SS 6691. - HIS 6678 Historiography of Women, Health, and History (3) An exploration of the major historiographical works and controversies of women, health, and history in the HRM western world. .
-Prerequisites: Successful completion of HIS 6630, IR 5551, or SS 6691.

-HIS 6679 Historiography of Infectious Diseases and History (3)

-An exploration of the major historiographical works and controversies of infectious disease in history from the Neolithic revolution to the present, focusing on a specific case study. .
-Prerequisites: Successful completion of HIS 6630, IR 5551, or SS 6691.

-HIS 6695 Thesis Hours (3)

-Directed research in selected areas of history, based on a student's proposal, related to the student's needs, and with the advice and approval of a faculty thesis HRM 6623 Talent Development (3) advisor, and culminating in a research paper of appropriate depth and original scholarship.
+- HIS 6673 Historiography of Colonial Latin America (3) An exploration of the major historiographical works and controversies of Latin American history from pre-Columbian times to the independence movements of the early 19th century.
+Prerequisites: Successful completion of HIS 6630, IR 5551, or SS 6691. - HIS 6674 Historiography of Modern Latin America (3) An exploration of the major historiographical works and controversies of Latin American history from the early 19th century to the present.
+Prerequisites: Successful completion of HIS 6630, IR 5551, or SS 6691. - HIS 6675 Historiography of History of Mexico (3) An exploration of the major historiographical works and controversies of Mexican history from pre-Columbian times to the present.
+Prerequisites: Successful completion of HIS 6630, IR 5551, or SS 6691. - HIS 6676 Historiography of History of Mexico (3) An exploration of the major historiographical works and controversies of the Latin American history, focusing on the ABC powers- Argentina, Brazil, and Chile.
+Prerequisites: Successful completion of HIS 6630, IR 5551, or SS 6691. - HIS 6677 Historiography of the history of the Caribbean (3) An exploration of the major historiographical works and controversies of Caribbean history from pre-Columbian history to the present.
+Prerequisites: Successful completion of HIS 6630, IR 5551, or SS 6691. - HIS 6678 Historiography of Women, Health, and History (3) An exploration of the major historiographical works and controversies of women, health, and history in the western world.
+Prerequisites: Successful completion of HIS 6630, IR 5551, or SS 6691. - HIS 6679 Historiography of Infectious Diseases and History (3) An exploration of the major historiographical works and controversies of infectious disease in history from the Neolithic revolution to the present, focusing on a specific case study.
+Prerequisites: Successful completion of HIS 6630, IR 5551, or SS 6691. - HIS 6695 Thesis Hours (3) Directed research in selected areas of history, based on a student's proposal, related to the student's needs, and with the advice and approval of a faculty thesis advisor, and culminating in a research paper of appropriate depth and original scholarship.
 Grading will be on a Pass/Fail basis.
 Prerequisite: Successful completion of 30 semester hours of graduate level history courses and admission to candidacy.